 I don’t mention that sometimes I miss my son during the day.
 I don’t say that sometimes I am engulfed by imposter syndrome, especially in front of a group.
 I look at all those friendly faces and wonder, “what can I teach you?
 I know so very little”.
 I don’t mention that long meetings are draining my energy; I get restless and need to move to stay focused (or awake, depending on the forum).

 Story 2: The 1:1

-I’m face to face with my manager, during our regular 1-to-1.
-We chat about how work goes, how my teams are, how I am.
-I am deeply unhappy but I can’t point that out.
+I’m face-to-face with my manager during our regular 1-to-1.
+We chat about how work goes, my teams, and how I am.
+I am deeply unhappy, but I can’t point that out.
 Not in today’s work culture where we are all meant to be bundles of joy and shine positivity on others.
-Many times during my coaching years I was told that someone in a team “was too negative and was influencing the others.
-So can you coach him?“.
-So I smile and say that I’m not at the height of my spirits but I’ll be fine.
+Many times during my coaching years, I was told that a team member “was too negative and was influencing the others.
+So can you coach him?”.
+So I smile and say I’m not at the height of my spirits, but I’ll be fine.

 I don’t want to show too much humanity.
 That would make me look weak.

 I’m having a conversation with a colleague.
 She’s not at her best, and her confidence in her skills is lower than ever.
 She tells me how much she appreciates my assertiveness and confidence; I always have answers and know everything.
 “You are so fierce”, she says.
 The little meagre imposter mouse inside me shrieks and runs to hide under a chair.
 I don’t find myself in her words.
 I know so little.
 But I don’t say anything; I smile and listen.

 I don’t want to show vulnerability.
 I don’t want to look weak.

 Vulnerability as a weakness

 We’ve been taught that vulnerability equals weakness, and we should avoid it like the plague in our work and relationships.
 This learning is more imprinted on men than women, as men showing emotions is considered weak and unreliable.
 But:

 “Vulnerability is not a weakness.
 And that myth is profoundly dangerous.